 Book Things Onboard

-While you can pre-book and pre-purchase things like drink packages, soft drink packages, specialty dining reservations, an internet package, spa appointments, and shore excursions, these can also be purchased once you arrive.
+While you can pre-book and pre-purchase items like drink packages, soft drink packages, specialty dining reservations, an internet package, spa appointments, and shore excursions, you can also purchase them once you arrive.

 Typically, crew members will be walking around and stationed in common areas, allowing you to make your purchase.
 You may also be able to book certain activities as well as entertainment once you are on the ship's WiFi.